 VoteCast: New York voters say nation headed wrong way

-As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that 7 in 10 of New York voters said the country is on the wrong track, compared with around 3 in 10 who said the country is headed in the right direction.
+As voters cast ballots for governor, U.S. Senate and members of Congress in Tuesday's elections, AP VoteCast found that 32 percent of New York voters said the country is on the right track, compared with 66 percent who said the country is headed in the wrong direction.

-Here's a snapshot of who voted and why in New York, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 138,000 voters and nonvoters — including 3,750 voters and 940 nonvoters in the state of New York — conducted for The Associated Press by NORC at the University of Chicago.
+Here's a snapshot of who voted and why in New York, based on preliminary results from AP VoteCast, an innovative nationwide survey of about 139,000 voters and nonvoters _ including 3,751 voters and 940 nonvoters in the state of New York _ conducted for The Associated Press by NORC at the University of Chicago.

 TRUMP FACTOR

-Half of New York voters said they voted to express opposition to President Donald Trump.
-By comparison, around 2 in 10 said a reason for their vote was to express support for Trump, while around 3 in 10 said Trump was not a reason for their vote.
+For 27 percent of New York voters, President Donald Trump was not a factor they considered while casting their votes.
+By comparison, 22 percent said a reason for their vote was to express support for Trump, and 49 percent said they voted to express opposition to Trump.

-A majority of voters in New York had negative views of Trump: About two-thirds said they disapprove of how he is handling his job as president, while about a third said they approve of Trump.
+A majority of voters in New York had negative views of Trump: 64 percent said they disapprove of how he is handling his job as president, while 36 percent said they approve of Trump.

-Trump was on the mind of 44-year-old Michelle Mora as she voted near Albany, New York.

-"He's very divisive.
-He's very insensitive and he likes to promote fear unnecessarily," she said.

 CONTROL OF CONGRESS